apace100/origins-docs/docs/types/entity_condition_types/elytra_flight_possible.md

 [Entity Condition Type](../entity_condition_types.md)

-Checks if the entity can fly with an Elytra with either an Elytra item or a power that uses the [Elytra Flight (Power Type)](../power_types/elytra_flight.md).
+Checks if the entity can fly with either an Elytra item or a power that uses the [Elytra Flight (Power Type)](../power_types/elytra_flight.md).

 Type ID: `origins:elytra_flight_possible`